-The library’s business databases can be used to research competitors, potential consumers, and to research topics like payroll taxes during the coronavirus shutdowns.
-Examples of business databases for competitor and consumer research include ReferenceUSA and Mergent Intellect.
+The library’s business databases can be used to research competitors, potential consumers, and to research topics like payroll taxes.
+Examples of business databases for competitor and consumer research include Data Axle Reference Solutions and Mergent Intellect.
 You can find more detailed information about business databases on the IndyPL Blog at Business Databases.

 Disaster Distress Helpline Call 1-800-985-5990, or text TalkWithUs to 66746

 National Domestic Violence Hotline Call 1-800-799-7233 and TTY 1-800-787-3224

 Counseling Center at CTS (Christian Theological Seminary) Call 317-924-5205